 To ensure that all students have an equal opportunity to make the most of their Yale education, the Resource Office on Disabilities facilitates individual accommodations for students with disabilities, and works to remove physical and attitudinal barriers to their full participation in the University community.
 The office provides technical assistance, information, and disability awareness training to any member of the Yale community.

 Current and prospective students with disabilities are encouraged to contact the Resource Office on Disabilities to schedule a meeting with staff at 35 Broadway (rear entrance), room 222.
 Inquiries can be made by mail to Resource Office on Disabilities, Yale University, P.O.
 Box 208305, New Haven, CT 06520-8305, or by phone at (203) 432-2324.
 Additional information is available on the Resource Office Web site.

 Simultaneous Award of the Bachelor’s and Master’s Degrees

 Yale College students with appropriate qualifications may enroll in courses in the Graduate School of Arts and Sciences.
 Such enrollment requires permission of the course’s instructor and of the director of graduate studies of the department in which the course is offered.

 A limited number of students of demonstrated ability may undertake graduate work that will qualify them for the simultaneous award of the bachelor’s and master’s degrees at the end of their senior year.
-Students apply to this program through their director of undergraduate studies.
 Details of the requirements are listed under Special Arrangements in the Academic Regulations.